 It’s relatively easy to spot parts of the crank arms you haven’t done yet.
 Make sure that the entire surface of the crank arms look the same before moving onto the next grit level.

 It’s boring and simple.
 But as it is with many things, preparation is key.
 Taking time for each step ensures you get the best result.
-There’s very little you can do to speed up this process and I wouldn’t advice using a machine.
+There’s very little you can do to speed up this process and I wouldn’t advise using a machine.
 It’s always easy to mess things up that cannot be undone.
 And a machine sander will go so fast that irreparable damage is quickly achieved.

 Wet sanding with 400, 600 and 800 grit sandpaper

 The next step is to wet sand the crank arms.
 According to makezine.com: